-3.1 At this stage I am unaware (and have not been instructed to establish) if there is any statutory protection on trees at this site by means of a tree preservation order (TPO), or if the site is within a conservation area which confers provisional protection on all trees (bar exemptions) with stem diameters greater than 75mm at 1.5 metres above ground.
+3.1 At this stage we have not made contact with the local planning authority in order to establish the nature of statutory tree protection at this site.
+Our client has informed us that the large oak trees are protected by a tree preservation order (TPO); however I have not seen a copy of the order and I am unaware if other trees are included.
+We have also been informed that the site is located within a conservation area which confers provisional protection on all trees (bar exemptions) with stem diameters greater than 75mm at 1.5 metres above ground.